sourcegraph/handbook/content/people-ops/personal-pronouns.md

 ## Additional resources

-If you have any questions about this or how to support other queer folks in your life, you can ask for help in the #DEI channel on Slack or privately message Garo (@garo) on Slack.

 - Boston Children’s Hospital - [Gender identity & pronoun use: A guide for pediatric health care professionals](https://notes.childrenshospital.org/clinicians-guide-gender-identity-pronoun-use/)
 - Conscious Style Guide - [Gender, Sex + Sexuality](https://consciousstyleguide.com/gender-sex-sexuality/)
 - Personal pronoun examples - [Pronoun Island](http://pronoun.is/)